robscr/WebDev/README.md

 ## Pulling from Main
 After pulling from main, push to your branch on origin (e.g. origin Lachy) to keep that branch up to date
+## Next Steps
+1. Implement Practice mode
+    -seed js is already set up, generating a random seed number will produce random board
+2. Only play Daily puzzle once a day
+    -logic must be implemented on finished game with database to not allow daily puzzle to be repeated or not add to stats
+3. Deployment
+4. Adding Hard Mode
+    -Addition of Knights
+    -Prevent pieces from attacking through other pieces -Piece Color and Board Direction
 ## References
 Background Images used:
 https://c4.wallpaperflare.com/wallpaper/667/940/933/5bd2c908734aa-wallpaper-preview.jpg